MohamedNadheem/TSA-EXP-1B/README.md

-# TSA-EXP-1B
-Ex.No: 1B CONVERSION OF NON STATIONARY TO STATIONARY DATA
+# Ex.No: 1B                     CONVERSION OF NON STATIONARY TO STATIONARY DATA
-Date:
+# Date: 26.08.2025
+# Name: Mohamed Nadheem N

-AIM:
+### AIM:
 To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data

-ALGORITHM:
+### ALGORITHM:
-Import the required packages like pandas and numpy Read the data using the pandas
+1. Import the required packages like pandas and numpy
+2. Read the data using the pandas
-Perform the data preprocessing if needed and apply regular differncing,seasonal adjustment,log transformation.
+3. Perform the data preprocessing if needed and apply regular differncing,seasonal adjustment,log transformation.
-Plot the data according to need, before and after regular differncing,seasonal adjustment,log transformation.
+4. Plot the data according to need, before and after regular differncing,seasonal adjustment,log transformation.
-Display the overall results.
+5. Display the overall results.
-PROGRAM:
+### PROGRAM:

 ```
 import pandas as pd
 import numpy as np